 "If I was going through a tough day, people would message me, saying it's fine, you're doing great," Bradley said.
 "Knowing that every day, people were going on my Facebook and looking at my journey kind of forced me to stay positive and forced me to keep going and keep running."

-Page 2 of 2 - Bradley also would mention her cancer research fundraising to people when she stopped for the day.
+Bradley also would mention her cancer research fundraising to people when she stopped for the day.

 "People would ask why I was doing it, and first thing would be raising money for cancer," Bradley said.

 Bradley said she chose to raise money for cancer research because it affects everyone in some way.